-- 1. Administration, Scoring, Interpretation and Reporting of one Mental Ability Test and one Personality Test.
-Any one from the following: - 2 Preparation of case history of children from early childhood to adolescence taken from different socio economic and cultural background in the context of family, schools, neighborhood and community. - 3 Study of any one psychosocial issue related to adolescence (Child labour, Juvenile Delinquency, Pressure of Competition, Gender issues) - 4 Study of any one issue represented and highlighted by media (sexual abuse and harassment, poverty, gender, child labour etc).
+- 1. Preparation of case history of a child of any age group (Childhood to adolescence) from different Socio economic and cultural background in the context of family, school, neighborhood and community. - 2.
+Study of any one psychosocial issues related to adolescence (Child labour, Juvenile Delinquency, Pressure of Competition). - 3.
+Study of any one issue represented and highlighted by media (Sexual abuse and harassment, child labour etc).